reTHINK-project/dev-msg-node-nodejs/src/main/components/policyEngine/prp/policy/readme.md

 ## PDL Example

-For a better understanding, Figure 6 gives an example of a policy in JSON.
+For a better understanding, Figure 6 gives an example of a policy set in JSON.

 ```json
 {